aranasaurus/advent-of-code/README.md

 # Advent of Code

 These are (most of) my attempts at Advent of Code over the years.
-I say "most", because I did [one year in GDScript](https://github.com/aranasaurus/advent-of-code-godot) and I shared that repo with my son and I think it's a good template repo on its own.
+I say "most", because I did [2023 in GDScript](https://github.com/aranasaurus/advent-of-code-godot) and I shared that repo with my son and I think it's a good template repo on its own.
 Or it could be if I put some extra work into it anyway, but regardless I didn't want to pull it into this repo because I feel it has merit to stay in its own repo.

 I really enjoy doing Advent of Code.
 I enjoy it for the challenge of figuring out how to solve the puzzles and I almost always do it in a language I want to learn or get more experience with.
 I never really compete leaderboard-wise, a couple of times I have concentrated on the speed of the solution itself, like the run-time, but I generally don't do that either.